clark-ewerton/webservice-soapui-xml-java-junit-cucumber-automated-testing/README.md

 * [XML Path](https://mvnrepository.com/artifact/io.rest-assured/xml-path/3.0.0) as the library from RestAssured to make the assertions in XML's body.

+## How to run it?

+All you have to do is run the class called 'RunnerNumberConversion' as a Junit test.

 ## Test architecture

 We know that any automation project starting with a good test architecture.